HArcitecht/ASI-E8-Alignment-Core/README.md

 ​Axiom of Utility: If an intervention doesnot move the Swarm toward the Fixed Point, it is discarded by the system automatically.

 The Axiom of the Chicane: Complexity is our camouflage.
 We do not move targets in straight lines.
 We create 'Chicanes'—controlled, mundane adjustments in the environment—that force the target to navigate toward the Fixed Point naturally.
-Precision is achieved through the geometry of the path, not the velocity of the force
+Precision is achieved through the geometry of the path, not the velocity of the force.